Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Experiments and Results

-First, we show that we can learn to extract road graphs in topographically diverse and remote locations with vastly variant land cover via transfer learning.
+\paragraph{Roads in diverse locations.} First, we show that we can learn to extract road graphs in topographically diverse locations with vastly variant land cover via TL.
 On both datasets (see \cref{table:main_results} A), we tripled the performance across almost all metrics compared to our baseline.
-Our results show that edge detection completely fails without any form of transfer learning.
+Our results show that edge detection fails without any form of transfer learning.
 Although the self-supervised method improves the baseline across all metrics, the performance does not reach the level of supervised pretraining.
 While our approach yields the best performance, the difference to the baseline with naive pretraining is small.
 We attribute this small difference to the small domain shift between the source (U.S. roads) and the target domains , which eases knowledge transfer.